WOMEN IN GEO | MEET THE POWERHOUSE

 What’s something you’d like to make an impact on in your career?

 Nyssa: I want to encourage young women to get into STEM careers and be a role model or mentor for those that do.
 From my own experience, there were no role models for me to look up to and it wasn’t advertised as a possible career path.
 So I think getting the message out that there are options for girls who like math and science and physics and encouraging them into the field is really important.

 Jamie: I definitely like feeling like I'm making a difference for the better.
 More sustainable electricity generation, knowing more technically about geothermal fields and inspiring other women to be whatever they want to be.
 Go for technical careers, go for the top positions and don’t feel held back.
 Passing that on to others is something that I can hopefully do within my lifetime.

 Do you have any advice to offer women looking to get into the same industry?

 Nyssa: Just be confident and to tackle any challenges that they see.
 If engineering or science is something you're interested in, jump in head first.
 There’s an avenue out there for everyone.
-Even in engineering there’s so many fields, there’s a space for everyone to fit into and enjoy.
+Even in engineering, there are so many fields, there’s a space for everyone to fit into and enjoy.

 Jamie: Communication is key.
 Geothermal is a small community and talking to people is a really useful way to know what the options are for career paths.
 In university, I’d see roles like civil or mechanical engineer, but I didn’t really know what happened in the actual workplace.
 Talking to people is the way to get involved.